Skip to main content Scroll Top

 CHP BIT Inspections Explained

-CHP BIT inspections are carried out by trained Motor Carrier Specialists who follow established inspection standards.
-These reviews examine both paperwork and vehicle condition to ensure carriers are meeting state requirements.
+The CHP BIT program is administered by trained Motor Carrier Specialists who follow established inspection standards.
+These reviews examine both paperwork and vehicle condition to confirm carriers are meeting state requirements.

 Inspectors typically review: